Avenatti, facing multiple federal charges, suggests Los Angeles fraud case has connection to Trump

 FOX NEWS EXCLUSIVE: EMAILS SHOW AVENATTI CLIENT RACING TO OBTAIN SETTLEMENT FUNDS, AS AVENATTI SEEMS TO STALL

 "We did nothing wrong and were entitled to every dollar received," Avenatti told Fox News, without providing documentation.
 "And of course, [Barela] is represented by a person close to Trump."
-(Avenatti's comments came just a day after Attorney General William Barr announced that Special Counsel Robert Mueller had cleared Trump and his campaign of illegally colluding with Russians -- a matter that, among others, Avenatti had said would bring down Trump's presidency.)
+Avenatti's comments came just a day after Attorney General William Barr announced that Special Counsel Robert Mueller had cleared Trump and his campaign of illegally colluding with Russians -- a matter that, among others, Avenatti had said would bring down Trump's presidency.

+Just weeks ago, Avenatti announced that he was no longer representing adult film star Stormy Daniels, following a rocky relationship in which Daniels accused Avenatti of suing Trump on her behalf but without her permission.
+A judge has ordered Daniels to pay Trump's legal fees in that matter.

 Stephen G. Larson, a former George W. Bush-appointed U.S. District Court judge who founded Larson O'Brien LLP and now represents Barela in his civil complaint against Avenatti, told Fox News he was grateful that prosecutors filed criminal charges.
 Barela's complaint is currently in arbitration, but may soon be moved to state court if Avenatti does not pay the required arbitration fees.